 - Diversity & Access Office – Provides disability-related support and accommodation assistance to staff, faculty and members of the public.

-Office of Digital Accessibility - Provides resources for Stanford web designers, developers and content creators so that they can produce materials which are accessible to the broadest audience possible.
+- Office of Digital Accessibility – Provides resources for Stanford web designers, developers and content creators to produce materials that are accessible to the broadest audience possible.

 Additional Resources/Links for Inclusive and Accessible Teaching